dakyskye/dxhd/README.md

 * `dxhd` uses shebang to determine which shell to use (so you don't have to set an environment variable).
-* `dxhd` config file syntax matches shell, python, perl and probably some other language syntaxes.
+* `dxhd` configuration file syntax matches shell, Python, Perl and probably some other language syntaxes.
 * `dxhd` config lets you declare global variables for each keybinding command.
-* `dxhd` is great with scripting, because of it's elegant syntax.  multi line scripts do not need `\` at the end of
+* `dxhd` is great with scripting, because of its elegant syntax.
+Multi line scripts do not need `\` at the end of line.
-* line.
 * `dxhd` allows you to have different range in a keybinding's command, for example, `1-9` in a keybinding, and
-* `11-19` in its body (command area) .
+* `11-19` in its body (command area).
 * `dxhd` has support for mouse bindings out of the box, no patching required!

 ### How do I port my `sxhkd` config to `dxhd`

 It is simple enough!
-(I personally used Vim macros when I did it..
+(I personally used Vim macros when I did it...
 Vim users will get it)
 * convert any line starting with single `#` to a `dxhd` comment (so ## or more)